Mardeg/svgklondike/README.md

 ☑Add: hint feature

-☑Add: multiple decks and choice of back colours
+☑Add: extra deck themes and choice of back colours

 ☐Add: autoplay to completion when Deck is empty and all cards are face-up